 $203,388,186

-Starring, Amy Adams, Jeremy Renner, Forest Whitaker, Michael Stuhlbarg, and Tzi Ma in crucial roles, it tracks the journey of a linguist who works with the military to communicate with alien lifeforms after twelve mysterious spacecraft appear around the world.
+The film stars Amy Adams, Jeremy Renner, Forest Whitaker, Michael Stuhlbarg, and Tzi Ma in pivotal roles.
+It follows a linguist enlisted by the military to communicate with extraterrestrial visitors after twelve mysterious spacecraft land across the globe.

 ActionSci-Fi